kanzitelli/rn-bounceable/README.md

 ### Example

-Example could be found in `expo-example` folder.
+Example could be found under `expo-example` folder.

 See it in Expo Go - https://expo.io/@kanzitelli/rn-bounceable-example.

+This library was bootstrapped from [kanzitelli/if-component](https://github.com/kanzitelli/if-component).